Taxation of Goods Vehicles

 - Completed application form RF100 (obtainable from Garage or Revenue Commissioners) Form must be fully completed & signed ensuring valid insurance details are entered.

-- Fully completed Goods Only Declaration Form RF111A - Goods Only Declaration (for all goods vehicles where the DGVW does not exceed 3,500kgs)
+- Fully completed Goods Only Declaration Form RF111A - Goods Only Declaration (for all goods vehicles where the DGVW does not exceed 3,500kgs) and supporting documentation as specified on the document.

 - Appropriate fee - see rates of duty (N.B. see above for the extra fee payable to the motor tax office for issue of certificate of roadworthiness if applicable).